What is Plantar Fasciitis?

 It’s actually quite amazing how our feet endure what we put them through.
 In a lifetime we will walk the equivalent distance to walking around the earth 3 times.
 There will be natural degeneration and weakening depending on your activity levels and injury history that might also contribute to getting plantar fasciitis.

-In a lifetime we will walk the equivalient distance to walking around the earth 3 times Click To TweetIf you have plantar fasciitis, are there exercises you should avoid?
+In a lifetime we will walk the equivalent distance to walking around the earth 3 times Share on XIf you have plantar fasciitis, are there exercises you should avoid?

-If you have plantar fasciitis, make sure you are giving it a chance to heal.
-Long runs on hard ground, beach sprints that require bursts of power, jumping and lunging can all make it worse.
+If you have plantar fasciitis, make sure you’re giving it a chance to heal.
+Long runs on hard ground, beach sprints that require bursts of power, jumping and lunging can all make it worse in the initial stages.
 You want to give it a chance to heal without damaging things further.
+As healing takes place, progressive loading will commence to regain strength in the structures which support the plantar fascia.

 You need to find a balance between giving it enough rest to heal, and enough work to stay strong.
 That’s the tricky part, but if you get it right you can recover well enough to return to normal mobility.